Release-Engineering-Group-13/operation/README.md

     ```bash
     vagrant up
     ```
-3. Run the following command
+3. Run the following command to provision the VMs
     ```bash
-    vagrant up
+    ./run.sh
     ```
-4. Access the frontend through at [localhost:5000](http://localhost:5000) to make a request to the model-service.
-You can also access the model-service through [localhost:8080/apidocs](http://localhost:8080/apidocs).
+4. You can now access the kubernetes cluster running on the VMs on your host machine's kubectl.

 ## Assignment 1
 Everything that was needed is implemented.
 See the [model-training repository](https://github.com/Release-Engineering-Group-13/model-training).